rollup/rollup/docs/02-javascript-api.md

 Once you're finished with the `bundle` object, you should call `bundle.close()`, which will let plugins clean up their external processes or services via the [`closeBundle`](guide/en/#closebundle) hook.

+If an error occurs at either stage, it will return a Promise rejected with an Error, which you can identify via their `code` property.
+Besides `code` and `message`, many errors have additional properties you can use for custom reporting, see [`utils/error.ts`](https://github.com/rollup/rollup/blob/master/src/utils/error.ts) for a complete list of errors and warnings together with their codes and properties.

 ```javascript
 import { rollup } from 'rollup';